 Learn about your heritage.
 Ask questions.
 Remember the answers.
 There are not many of us left to tell you firsthand about what we know as the most evil of times for Jews and others whom the Nazis deemed inferior.”—Ruth Zimbler, member of the Speakers Bureau

-The Speakers Bureau is a group of Holocaust survivors, World War II veterans, teachers, and descendants of survivors who present Holocaust history to groups visiting the Museum and at different venues—from schools and places of worship to nursing homes and community organizations.
+The Speakers Bureau is comprised of Holocaust survivors, World War II veterans, and descendants of survivors who present their or their family’s experiences during the Holocaust to groups of 20 or more people scheduled in advance.

 Speakers are adept at sharing their insights with diverse audiences and contextualizing their own perspectives within the larger narratives of history.
 They provide experiences that are educational, emotional, and unforgettable.

-A presentation by a member of the Speakers Bureau may be booked in conjunction with a visit to the Museum or requested as an independent activity.
+A presentation by a member of the Speakers Bureau may be booked in conjunction with a virtual visit to the Museum or requested as an independent activity.
 Please note that all testimonies on Zoom will be hosted and recorded by the Museum.